 The study of heat balance is one of the core disciplines in our group.
-The laboratory is equipped with state-of-the-art environmental chamber and equipment to study the effects of heat on human health and performance.We have also pioneered methods to assess temperature at different regions of the body, such as the muscle and the core organs.
+The laboratory is equipped with a state-of-the-art environmental chamber and equipment to study the effects of heat on human health and performance.We have also pioneered methods to assess temperature at different regions of the body, such as the muscle and the core organs.
 We are leading research investigating the effects of heat on behavioural thermoregulation and the associated effects on performance.
 Further, we test clothing under a variety of environmental conditions and study their insulative properties to assist the clothing industry in the design and production of inner and outerwear.
 Finally, we are leading research focusing on the implications ofdehydration on performance and we are designing new, accurate, and practical methods to assess hydration levels in the field.

-Using our state-of-the-art environmental chamber and equipment we undertake research in cold conditions with the ability to modify environmental factors such as wind chill, temperature, and humidity.
+By using our state-of-the-art environmental chamber and equipment we undertake research in cold conditions with the ability to modify environmental factors such as wind chill, temperature, and humidity.
 We create protocols and examine human and clothing performance under the desired environmental conditions.
 We also investigate the effects of cold on cutaneous vasodilation and vasoconstriction, as well as the impact of hypothermia on shivering and non-shivering thermogenesis.

-Our team members have completed altitude laboratory research and field studies in the Scottish Highlands, the European Alps, and the Himalayas.
+Our team members have completed altitude laboratory research and field studies in the Scottish Highlands, the Alps, and the Himalayas.
 We can undertake research within our laboratory in normobaric hypoxia, and can combine it with cold or warm conditions in order to suit our protocols and research scope.
-Finally, we can advise and organize the logistics for hypoxic training both to assist athletes in preparation for their sports at sea-level conditions, as well as to prepare and acclimate before exposure at high altitude.
+Finally, we can advise and organize the logistics for hypoxic training both to assist athletes in preparation for their sports at sea-level conditions, as well as to prepare and acclimate before exposure to high altitude.
 Finally, we have in depth experience in providing medical support for high altitude related illnesses and accidents.

 Water Immersion / Diving